-Type of tenure arrangement Purpose for which tenure may be granted Public speeches, meetings, workshops, seminars and presentations, including educational programs Signage Social events (e.g. weddings, picnics and community gatherings) Sports, fitness and leisure training or classes Storage hire (e.g. ancillary to use of park) Temporary structures (e.g. building/construction or events related) Venue hire Other estates This Plan of Management allows City of Sydney to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
+Type of tenure arrangement Purpose for which tenure may be granted Social events (e.g. weddings, picnics and community gatherings) Sports, fitness and leisure training or classes Storage hire (e.g. ancillary to use of park) Temporary structures (e.g. building/construction or events related) Venue hire Other estates This Plan of Management allows City of Sydney to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
 Estates may also be granted across community land for the provision of pipes, conduits, or other connections under the surface of the ground for the connection of premises adjoining the community land to a facility of the council or other public utility provider that is situated on community land.
-Note: refer Section 8 for Express authorisation of leases, licences, short-term uses and other estates under this Plan of Management.
+Note: refer Section 8 for Express authorisation of tenure under this Plan of Note: refer Section 8 for Express authorisation of tenure under this Plan of Management.

-11. Sportsground category - authorisations
+11. Sportsground category authorisations

 Table 7.
-Permissible uses and development activities - Sportsground Category
+Permissible uses and development activities -Sportsground Category